munhyunsu/WallpaperManager/README.md

 - Bug: Do not terminate program during downloads
   - Tk event table bug?
   - Reproduce: Click the download then quit program
+- We need to use database-like
+  - SQLite3 or Pandas

 ### The contributed feature(or incoming)
 - None